SignalChem Initiates Phase 1 Clinical Trial for SLC-391 in Subjects with Solid TumoursContinue Reading

 SLC-391 is a potent, selective and orally bioavailable small molecule Axl inhibitor.
 Currently, the phase I clinical trial to evaluate the safety and tolerability of SLC-391 in cancer patients with solid tumour is on-going in Canada.

 SignalChem Lifesciences Corporation (“SLC”), headquartered in British Columbia, Canada, is a clinical-stage company developing novel targeted therapies for oncology.
 Its unique business model has been built upon two important pillars: the Bioreagents and Research Services business and the Drug Discovery and Development business.
 A group of scientists with extraordinary expertise and experience in kinase biology and drug discovery are working together cohesively to provide the best products and services to its customers around the world and to maximize the efficiency of its drug discovery efforts.
 For more information, please visit www.signalchemlifesciences.com.

 Forward-Looking Statements and Information

-This release contains forward-looking statements that are not based on historical fact.
-These forward-looking statements involve risks, uncertainties and other factors that may cause the actual results, events or developments to be materially different from those expressed or implied by such forward-looking statements.
+This release contains forward-looking statements that are not based on historical facts.
+These forward-looking statements involve risks, uncertainties and other factors that may cause the actual results, events or developments to be materially different from those expressed or implied.
 Readers are cautioned not to place undue reliance on such forward-looking statements.